-Music is in Shane Smith’s soul.
-Always has been.
-In 2010, he took a leap and decided to devote his life to music.
+After playing music throughout his adolescence, Smith decided to take the leap in 2010 and devote his life to music.
 Though never easy, Smith looks at the opportunity with nothing but humility and wide-eyed enthusiasm.
 “When I listen to songs from artists like Guy Clark, Hayes Carll and Adam Carroll, I’m reminded of how powerful music can be and the ways it can move people.
-I look at music as a never-ending opportunity to truly impact a listener.”
-Smith’s unyielding passion for music and his love of the open road have provided he and The Saints with a deep-seated relentlessness to perform on as many stages as possible.
-“Music’s ability get people through a day of work, relieve a tough time or even cause a person to dance for the first time in years, that’s my favorite part about doing this… seeing fans react to the song.
+I look at music as a never ending opportunity to truly impact a listener.”
+It is this unyielding passion and love of the open road that have provided Smith and The Saints with a deep seeded relentlessness to perform on as many stages as possible.
+“Music’s ability get through a day of work, relieve a tough time or even causing a person to dance for the first time in years, I think that is my favorite part about doing this… seeing a reaction from the song.
 I hope they find that in Coast.”

 The album’s music reflects relationships made on the road over the past years.
-Recorded and co-produced by Bob Gentry in the pines of East Texas, Coast features 13 tracks of powerful multi-part harmonies, in-your-face fiddle riffs and the driving rhythms that make roots music so powerful and unique.
+Recorded and co-produced by Bob Gentry in the pines of east Texas, the debut album Coast features 13 tracks of powerful multi-part harmonies, in-your-face fiddle riffs and the driving rhythms that make roots music so unique.
 Coast features guest appearances from Aaron Watson and members of both The Trishas & Turnpike Troubadours.

 Tracking the record was no easy task.
-Spanning a total of two years in and out of studios, all while juggling a 180 shows-per-year schedule, Smith has fought a very long fight to arrive at this debut.
-That effort, along with the relationships made between the members of the band, are reflected in the debut single, “Coast,” that is carrying their sound to Texas radio airwaves in 2013 and beyond.
+Spanning a total of two years in and out of studios, all while juggling a 180 shows-per-year schedule; Smith has fought a very long fight to arrive at this debut.
+That effort along with the relationships made between the members of the band over the years are reflected in the debut single “Coast,” carrying their sound to Texas radio airwaves this summer.